Construction Ahead! Rail Trail News and Updates

 Wildlife-friendly cable fencing will be installed between the trail and tracks.

-Segment 10: 17th Avenue to Jade Street Park in Capitola: this trail will give residents and visitors to densely-populated Live Oak a brand new safe and protected way to get around the neighborhood and to get to and from Santa Cruz.
+The Live Oak to Capitola Rail Trail will give residents and visitors to densely-populated Live Oak a brand new safe and protected way to get around the neighborhood and to get to and from Santa Cruz and Capitola.

 Starting at Simpkin Swim Center, the trail crosses Rodeo Creek Gulch on a new bike and pedestrian bridge,